x-ray-s/blog/docs/blogs/2019-01-13-hapi-get-start.md

 访问 http://localhost:3002/index 会报 js 的跨域错误

-> <small>Access to XMLHttpRequest at 'http://localhost:3000/api/welcome/kenny' from origin 'http://localhost:3002' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.</small>
+> Access to XMLHttpRequest at 'http://localhost:3000/api/welcome/kenny' from origin 'http://localhost:3002' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.

 ```js{5-9}
 // server.js